FreeRCT/FreeRCT/doc/data_format.rst

 =======
 Persons are an important concept in the game.
 Their properties are defined in the game blocks below.
-FreeRCT can read blocks with version 1.
+FreeRCT can read blocks with version 1 or 2.

 ======  ======  ==========================================================
 Offset  Length  Description